 c.
 This announcement of the destruction of Babylon seems out of sequence as well.
 But, as will be seen when we get to Chapters 17 and 18, there are two destructions of Babylon (indicated here by the repetition, “is fallen, is fallen”): one before the midpoint of the seven years, and one at the end of the seven years.

 d.
-This is a warning and word of encouragement to the Community of Believers in Yahushua and to those Jews and Gentiles who, although they do not yet recognize that Yahushua is the Messiah, will not take the mark of the anti-messiah following the Rapture: “Do not take the mark like have the earth dwellers whose end is ‘eternal’ torment in the lake of fire and brimstone.
+This is a warning and word of encouragement to the Community of Believers in Yeshua (the "Church") and to those Jews (Israelites) and Gentiles who, although they do not yet recognize that Yeshua is the Messiah, will not take the mark of the anti-messiah during the Great Tribulation: “Do not take the mark like have the earth dwellers whose end is ‘eternal’ torment in the lake of fire and brimstone.
 Remain faithful until the end.
 And if you should die in your faith in the coming Messiah, rejoice, for you are blessed.
-You will rest from your labors and you will be rewarded in Heaven for your good works done on Earth in the name of the Lord Yahuah.”
+You will rest from your labors and you will be rewarded in eternity for your good works done on Earth in the name of Adonai ("the Lord") Yehovah.”

 b.
-So the angel who represents the Messiah reaps the harvest of the wheat - the redeemed of Yahuah.
+So the angel who represents the Messiah reaps the harvest of the wheat - the redeemed of Yehovah.